idibidiart/react-native-responsive-grid/README.md

 </Row>
 ```

-On a phone the Column would take up 50% of the row's width.
-On a normal tablet the Column would take up 33.333% of the row's width.
+In the example abovw, on a phone in portrait mode, the Column would take up 50% of the row's computed width.
+On a phone in landscape nmode or a normal tablet the Column would take up 33.333% of the row's width.
 On a big tablet the Column would take up 25% of the row's width.

 ```
 import {Column as Col, Row} from 'react-native-responsive-grid';